How Pool Sand Filters Work: Complete Diagram & Process

 3. Downward Flow: Gravity and pump pressure force water down through the sand layers

-4. Particle Capture: Sand grains trap debris, oils, and particles as small as 20-40 microns
+4. Particle Capture: Sand grains trap debris, oils, and particles typically down to 20-40 microns

 5. Clean Water Collection: Filtered water enters the lateral tubes through their slots